Aditee261192/java-coding-challenge/README.txt

 2.Navigate to folder containing docker-compose.yaml in terminal.
 3. run below commands
-         mvn clean install -- this will download all dependancies and generate artifacts docker-compose up -- build  --This should build and start services.
+         mvn clean install -- this will download all dependancies and generate artifacts docker-compose up --build  --This should build and start services.
 	Once service started,Bundesbank Daily Exchange Rates service will be called and will load data in databse in few minutes.

 3.swagger UI can be viewed on urls as follows :-